1964 Alaska earthquake: Geology

 On March 27, 1964, at 5:36 p.m.
-AKST (3:36 a.m.
+AKST (March 28, at 3:36 a.m.
 UTC), a fault between the Pacific and North American plates ruptured near College Fjord in Prince William Sound.
 The epicenter of the earthquake was 12.4 mi north of Prince William Sound, 78 mi east of Anchorage and 40 mi west of Valdez.
 The focus occurred at a depth of approximately 15.5 mi.
 Ocean floor shifts created large tsunamis (up to 220 ft in height), which resulted in many of the deaths and much of the property damage.
 Large rockslides were also caused, resulting in great property damage.
 Vertical displacement of up to 38 ft occurred, affecting an area of 100000 sqmi within Alaska.

 Studies of ground motion have led to a peak ground acceleration estimate of 0.14–0.18 g.
+The earthquake was assigned a maximum Modified Mercalli intensity of X (Extreme).
+Shaking was felt across much of Alaska and parts of western Yukon and British Columbia in Canada.

 The Alaska earthquake was a subduction zone (megathrust) earthquake, caused by an oceanic plate sinking under a continental plate.
 The fault responsible was the Aleutian Megathrust, a reverse fault caused by a compressional force.
 This caused much of the uneven ground which is the result of ground shifted to the opposite elevation.
+Uplift occurred across 520,000 km2 from southern Kodiak to Prince William Sound and further east of the sound.
+The maximum uplift was in Montague Island, where the ground was raised 13–15 m relative to sea level.
+The uplift also affected Kodiak, Sitkalidak, and Sitkinak islands.
+Subsidence was observed for 285,000 km2 from north and west of the sound, in Chugach Mountains, most of Kenai Peninsula, and almost all the Kodiak Island group.

-Tsunamis
+The tsunami

 Two types of tsunami were produced by this subduction zone earthquake.
 There was a tectonic tsunami produced in addition to about 20 smaller and local tsunamis.
 These smaller tsunamis were produced by submarine and subaerial landslides and were responsible for the majority of the tsunami damage.
 Tsunami waves were noted in over 20 countries, including Peru, New Zealand, Papua New Guinea, Japan, Mexico, and in the continent of Antarctica.
-The largest tsunami wave was recorded in Shoup Bay, Alaska, with a height of about 220 ft.
+The largest tsunami wave was recorded in Shoup Bay, near Valdez, Alaska, with a height of about 220 ft.